TheTumultuousUnicornOfDarkness/CPU-X/README.md

 Note: portable binary is *accomplished/bin/cpu-x*, in directory *ebuild*.
 Don't do `make install` after.You can move this runnable file where you want.

+### Portable version

+CPU-X is available in a portable version (Linux 32/64-bit, FreeBSD 32-bit), like CPU-Z.
+Latest release is [HERE](https://github.com/X0rg/CPU-X/releases/latest), all releases are [here](https://github.com/X0rg/CPU-X/releases).
+Download file *CPU-X_vX.X.X_portable.tar.gz* or file *CPU-X_vX.X.X_portable_noGTK.tar.gz*, extract archive, and you can now run CPU-X portable.
+You can put these files on a USB stick for example.

 ## Usage

 Start program with **root privileges** allow to use **Dmidecode** (Libdmi) and avoid empty labels.